-These Ninja air fryer gluten free chicken wings are coated with a healthy turmeric blend that tastes incredible.
-They are crispy on the outside and juicy on the inside and they have quickly become my kids' favorite snacks!
-Ready in under 20 minutes!
+These Ninja air fryer chicken wings are full of delicious flavor.
+They are crispy on the outside and juicy on the inside, and they have quickly become my kids' favorite snacks!
+Make a batch in under 20 minutes!

-This easy turmeric chicken wing recipe started out because I was experimenting with gluten free game-day recipes.
-Chicken wings are always so popular when we have friends over to watch the Warriors play so I decided to have some fun :-).
+This easy turmeric chicken wing recipe started because I experimented with gluten-free game-day recipes.
+Chicken wings are always so popular when we have friends over to watch the Warriors play, so I decided to have some fun :-).

 If you love turmeric, you can also try this Turmeric Vinaigrette Salad Dressing and this Roasted Turmeric Lime Cauliflower for more delicious ways to cook with turmeric.

-If you have been reading for a while, you know how picky my daughter is.
-She hates protein and would totally live on cheese and carbs if I let her.
-I didn't expect her to eat almost all of these wings in one sitting!
+- Picky eaters love them.
+You know how picky my daughter is if you have been reading for a while.
+She hates protein and would live on cheese and carbs if I let her.
+I didn't expect her to eat almost all these wings in one sitting!

-I love to make these Ninja Foodie chicken wings in my air fryer.
+I love to make these Ninja chicken wings in my air fryer.
 Many ask what is the best air fryer for chicken wings.
 I love my new larger 8 qt Ninja Foodi Air Fryer.
-I have a smaller air fryer but my Ninja is better because you can cook a lot more wings at one time.
+The Ninja is better because you can cook many more wings at once.

-- Tip: Make sure there is a little space between each chicken wing so that the air and oil can circulate all around each wing.
+- For best results, make sure there is a little space between each chicken wing so that the air and oil can circulate around each wing.
 This is what will help them be crispy on the outside all around!

-- Air fry at 370º F for 12-13 minutes.
-Check to make sure the internal temperature is 165º F. These air fried wings are so much lower in fat!
+- Air fry the wings at 370º F for 12-13 minutes.
+Ensure the internal temperature is 165º F. These air-fried wings are much lower in fat!

-- Put raw chicken on a greased baking pan.
+- Put the raw chicken on a greased sheet pan.

 - Sprinkle with salt, turmeric, and olive oil.

 - Bake at 350º F for 20 minutes.
+Baking time will vary depending on the cut of chicken you use and whether it is bone-in or boneless.
 Check the internal temperature to make sure it is at 165º F.

 In most cases, chicken wings are not healthy because they are fried.
-In my air fryer chicken wing recipe, I don't fry the chicken wings so they are so low fat and much healthier!!
+I don't fry the chicken wings in my air fryer chicken wing recipe, so they are so low fat and much healthier!!

 You can use this recipe to make chicken thighs, legs, etc. It is a great flavorful recipe!

-You can season the wings ahead and store in an air-tight container in the refrigerator until you are ready to cook them.
+You can season the wings ahead and store them in an airtight container in the refrigerator until you are ready to cook them.

 - Love nachos but want a healthier version?
 These Crispy Sweet Potato Nachos are great for a party.